Ukraine is fifth, sixth deployment for some Task Force Illini Soldiers

 |Downloads:

-This work, Ukraine is fifth, sixth deployment for some Task Force Illini Soldiers [Image 4 of 4], by CPL Shaylin Quaid, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ukraine is fifth, sixth deployment for some Task Force Illini Soldiers, by CPL Shaylin Quaid, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT